theopn/dotfiles/README.md

 `bash ~/dotfiles/dotfiles_install.sh`

 ## After installation

 - NeoVim: `:PackerSync`, then `:COQdeps`.
 - Manual installation for some configuration files.

 # Highlights

 ## Bash

 Barebone shell setting with just ls alias and prompt.

 ## Zsh

 Vim keybinding, list, clear, NeoVim alias, and prompt setting inspired by "fino-time" theme in oh-my-zsh. zsh-autocomplete theme installed.

 ## tmux

 I don't use it a whole lot, but it has some keybinding and status bar settings.

 ## Git

 Basic gitignore and name/email config.

 ## Vim

 I use vanilla Vim as a light text editor, and I have moved away from having plugins (theme, NERDTree, statusline, etc) to utilize built-in features.
-Modified version of [gruvbox](https://github.com/morhetz/gruvbox) theme is bundled (I commented out itallics font, which does not play well with MacOS), which I found to be working great with my colorweakness and overall compitability with tmux/iTerm.
+Modified version of [gruvbox](https://github.com/morhetz/gruvbox) theme is bundled (I commented out itallics font, which does not play well with MacOS), which I found to be working great with my colorblindness and overall compatibility with tmux/iTerm.
 There is no plugin installed.

 Notable settings include
 - 2 spaces as a tab. > for the \t, ␣ for the trailing whitespace, + for the non-breaking space